-Located in Piazza Bellini, the Church of San Cataldo with its three red bijou domes is definitely not something you’d expect to see in Italy.
+Located in Piazza Bellini, the Church of San Cataldo with its three red bijou domes is not something you’d expect to see in Italy.
 Dating back to 1154, this solid square building is a notable example of Arab-Norman architecture.
 The inside is quite austere and you can admire the stone and brickwork elements in arches and floors.
 It also is a World Heritage site.

 Chiesa del Gesù (Church of the Gesù)

 Built during the peak of Baroque art in Palermo, by the Jesuits, it became a model for all Jesuit churches in Italy and Europe.
-The church suffered major damage during bombing during WWII and has undergone extensively restorations since then.
+The church suffered major damage during bombing during WWII and has undergone extensive restorations since then.